2.25 Purchasing Policy and Procedures

 The recipients' officers, employees or agents shall neither solicit nor accept gratuities, favors or anything of monetary value from contractors or potential contractors.
 Such standards shall provide for disciplinary actions to be applied for violations of such standards by the recipients' officers, employees, or agents.

-All exceptions to the competitive bidding procedure must be approved by the Director of the Procurement Department.
-The Director of the Procurement Department has the authority to exempt purchases from the competitive bidding procedure if the purchases qualify (see "Exception To Competitive Bidding Process" section 2.25 & 4.2).
+All exceptions to this Quoting procedure must be approved by the Director of the Procurement Department.
+The Director of the Procurement Department has the authority to exempt purchases from the competitive Quoting procedure if the purchases qualify because of unique specifications or uses.

-The procedures for preparing and administering bids shall be determined by the estimated amount of the purchase requisition, as dictated by the parameters of the competitive bidding procedure.
-Competitive pricing shall be solicited by the following methods for all purchases within the specified dollar amounts:
+The procedures for preparing and administering quotes shall be determined by the estimated amount of the purchase requisition, as dictated by the parameters of this Quoting procedure.
+Competitive pricing shall be solicited by the following methods for all purchases (tangible items, services, etc.) within the specified dollar amounts:

 No Bidding Required